-- Viral vector samples with a high expected titer (e.g., titer > 1 x 1011 vg/mL) may be diluted using the corresponding storage buffer supplemented with 0.01 % CGT Sample Stabilizer before setup of the DNase I digest.
-Alternatively, sample dilutions can be performed in protein low binding tubes. - Long-term storage of AAV samples and lysates is not recommended. - Dilute the CGT Sample Stabilizer stock (10% (v/v)) 1:10 in Nuclease-Free Water to obtain a 1% (v/v) working solution.
-Mix thoroughly before use. - Mix the CGT Lysis Buffer by carefully inverting 3 times before use. - Hpall restriction enzyme is not included in this kit and must be separately ordered from e.g., Thermo Fisher Scientific (InvitrogenTM ANZATM 93 Hpall or Thermo Scientific Hpall).
+- Viral vector samples with a high expected titer (e.g., titer > 1 x 10 vg/mL) may be diluted using the corresponding storage buffer supplemented with 0.01 % CGT Sample Stabilizer before setup of the DNase I digest.
+Alternatively, sample dilutions can be performed in protein low binding tubes. - Long-term storage of AAV samples or lysates is not recommended. - Dilute the CGT Sample Stabilizer stock (10% (v/v)) 1:10 in nuclease-free water to obtain a 1% (v/v) working solution.
+Mix thoroughly before use. - Mix the CGT Lysis Buffer by carefully inverting 3 times before use. - Hpall restriction enzyme is not included in this kit and must be separately ordered from e.g., Thermo Fisher Scientific (InvitrogenTM ANZATM 93 Hpall or Thermo Scientific Hpall) - Proteinase K is not included in this kit.
+We highly recommend using the following enzymes: RP107B-1 or RP107B-5.